DU Stadium: Demolition

 The university decided to demolish Hilltop Stadium in 1971.
 The venue had started to crumble, and after the discontinuation of the DU football program in January 1961, a costly reconstruction of the main grandstand seemed unwarranted.
 Although the large crescent-shaped section on the west side was removed, the far smaller section to the east remained until 1974.

 DU also needed the space for its growing intramural sports program: new plans included ten lighted tennis courts and three regulation-sized playing fields for a wide variety of sports.
 Today, the Benjamin F. Stapleton, Jr. Tennis Pavilion, Diane Wendt Sports Field, University of Denver Soccer Stadium and Peter Barton Lacrosse Stadium all stand on the site of the old Hilltop Stadium.

-A few remnants of the stadium remain today.
-The light towers now stand in working order at Englewood High School's football field, and the old line markers are housed at the Anderson Academic Commons, formerly the Penrose Library on the DU campus.
+The old line markers are still housed at the Anderson Academic Commons, formerly the Penrose Library on the DU campus.
+For many years after the DU stadium was demolished, the 1930s DU stadium light towers were donated and served the Englewood (Colo.)
+High School stadium, but recent (2020s) renovations have seen the old towers removed for more modern lighting.